Deltares/Koswat/docs/reference/koswat_strategies.md

 For an optimal assignment of a new reinforcement profile, we make use of "subclusters".
 These subclusters are contiguous subsets from an order based cluster and have the minimal required length (`StrategyInput.reinforcement_min_cluster`).
 The logic for this section can be found in `InfraPriorityStrategy.generate_subcluster_options`.

-For each of original the clusters, multiple combinations of subclusters are possible, we refer to them as "**cluster option**" (`InfraClusterOption`) .
+For each of original the clusters, multiple combinations of subclusters are possible.
+We refer to them as "**cluster option**" (`InfraClusterOption`) .
 We can already discard creating subclusters when the size of the original cluster is less than twice the required minimal length.
-So for a minimal length of 2 locations, you require a cluster of 4 locations to generate subclusters.
+So for a minimal length of 2 locations, you require a cluster of at least 4 locations to generate subclusters.

 __Conditions__:

 - We only create (sub)clusters when the cluster's original size is, at least, twice the required minimal cluster's length.
 - We estimate the cluster's minimal length to be at least twice the size of the buffer so: `min_cluster_length = (2 * reinforcement_min_buffer) + 1`.
-- We create (sub) clusters based on the immediate results of the [order based strategy](#order-based-default), we do not try to combine or create new clusters based on a "greedier" strategy.
+- We create (sub)clusters based on the immediate results of the [order based strategy](#order-based-default).
+We do not try to combine or create new clusters based on a "greedier" strategy.

 ##### Cluster option example